Soukous: South America, the Caribbean, and Réunion

-Nyboma (left) and Pépé Kallé (right) in 1986.

-During this epoch, African music began procuring popularity globally due to the world music movement.
-In Colombia, soukous made inroads into the local culture, contributing to the development of champeta.
+In Colombia, soukous made inroads into the local culture and contributed to the development of champeta.
 In the third chapter of the documentary Pasos de la Cumbia, Lucas Silva, a DJ and cultural producer specializing in African music, recounts how Mobutu Sese Seko purchased a plane in Colombia.
 When it required maintenance, a Colombian mechanic traveled to Zaire, returning with a collection of 45 rpm records, including the iconic El Mambote by l'Orchestre Veve, which became a hit.
 Other 45 rpm records soon flooded Cartagena and Barranquilla.